Official Competition Details, Rules and Format

 • Obstacle Avoidance: The vehicle must demonstrate that it can detect and avoid obstacles.

-During the Qualification the vehicle must be put in autonomous mode to verify the mechanical and wireless E-stops and to verify lane following and obstacle avoidance.
+During the Qualification the vehicle must be put in autonomous mode to verify the mechanical and wireless E-stops and to verify minimum speed, lane following and obstacle avoidance.
 The vehicle software can be reconfigured for waypoint navigation qualification.
 For the max speed run the vehicle may be in autonomous mode or joystick/remote controlled.
 Judges will not qualify vehicles that fail to meet these requirements.
 Teams may fine tune their vehicles and resubmit for Qualification.
 There is no penalty for not qualifying the first time.
 Vehicles that are judged to be unsafe will not be allowed to compete.
 In the event of any conflict, the judges’ decision will be final.

 I.5 INDEMNIFICATION AND INSURANCE

-Teams will be required to sign an application form prior to February 28, 2009.
+Teams will be required to sign an application form prior to February 28, 2011.
 Along with the application form, there will be a Waivers of Claims that will need to be signed by each individual who will be participating at the competition.

 Additionally, the Team's sponsoring institution will also be required to supply AUVSI with a Certificate of Insurance at the time the Application Form is submitted.
 The certificate is to show commercial general liability coverage in an amount not less than $1 million.